ArcGIS maps in Power BI Desktop by Esri

 |Heat Map||Plots an intensity plot of data on the map.|

 |Size||Plots data points on the map based that are sized based on the value in the size bucket in the fields pane.|

 |Clustering||Plot the count of data points in regions on the map.|

 Symbol styles enable you to fine tune how data is presented on the map.
 Symbol styles are context sensitive based on the selected Location type and Map theme.
-The example below shows Location type set to Size and several adjustments to transparency, style and size.
+The example below shows Map type set to Size and several adjustments to transparency, style and size.

 Call attention to points on your map by adding pins.

 Select the Pins tab.

 Type keywords (such as addresses, places, and point of interest), in the search box and select from the dropdown.
 A symbol appears on the map, and the map automatically zooms to the location.
 Search results are saved as location cards in the Pins pane.
 You can save up to 10 location cards.

 Power BI adds a pin to that location and you can change the color of the pin.